c-base/c-base-map/README.md

 c-base-map
 ==========

 An interactive map of available areas and interfaces at c-base.
+This Map is accessible from the internal crew network via https://c-beam.cbrp3.c-base.org/c-base-map/

 Installation
 ------------